buttoniusrex/happy-scribe-sentence-exporter/README.md

 - To re-run with new data, you will need to manually remove the `/output` directory as well as the `transcript_ids.json` file.

 - At present there is an occasional issue with Step 3, where it will fail to locate the download URL.
 Waiting a minute or so, or simply repeating Step 3 until it works, are workarounds for the time being.

+## Future improvements

+- Allow users to specify their own Anki deck format.
+At present the implementation is quite rigid as it requires the aforemented four fields in your deck.

+- Remove the need to supply arguments for Step 5.
+Instead have the output directory added to `config.json` and test for the existence of files in the `output/json` directory.

+- Optionally have the `output/` directory and the `translation_ids.json` files removed once the CSV file has been generated.